 Remuneration comprises employee benefits including all forms of consideration paid, payable or provided by Council, or on behalf of the Council, in exchange for services rendered.
 Remuneration of Key Management Personnel and Other senior staff is disclosed in the following categories.

-Short-term employee benefits include amounts such as wages, salaries, annual leave or sick leave that are usually paid or payable on a regular basis, as well as non-monetary benefits such as allowances and free or subsidised goods or services.

-Other long-term employee benefits include long service leave, other long service benefits or deferred compensation.
+Short-term employee benefits include amounts such as wages, salaries, annual leave or sick leave that are usually paid or payable on a regular basis, as well as non-monetary benefits include long service leave, other long service benefits or deferred compensation.